Cybantage | Business Survivability Before the Event

 Healthcare Breach Survivability Research Whitepaper

 1,478 providers and business associates.
-Major breaches.
 January 2023–February 2026.
-31.3% closed or sold post-breach.
+31.3% closed, absorbed, or sold post-breach.
 Survivability determined by program infrastructure, not breach size.
 Introduces the HBSI framework.

 Read the Research →